 According to the CDC, processed, prepackaged and restaurant foods result in 75% of the salt intake by Americans.
 Salt added when cooking at home and at the table only contribute to about 11% of intake.

 “You want to be sure to always look at food labels.
 When you do, you will be shocked to learn how many foods have salt that is not readily tasted when eating them – such as breads, baked goods and condiments like ketchup,” Clark said.

 She recommends opting for low sodium or “no added salt” products and healthy fruits and vegetables, which are very low in sodium, as well as calories, and are rich in nutrients that have a somewhat counteracting effect on a high salt-diet.

 Other recommendations include using salt-free seasoning, such as Mrs. Dash spice products, and lemon juice or vinegar for flavor.

 “A useful tool to know if a food is high in sodium is to check the ratio of sodium to calories.
-If there is more sodium (measured in mg) than calories, it is a high sodium food,” said Clark.
+If there is more sodium (measured in mg) than calories, it is a high sodium food,” Clark said.

-For more information on heart disease and stroke and their association with high blood pressure, visit the Baystate Heart and Vascular Program at baystatehealth.org/bhvp and by clicking on medical services and searching stroke at baystatehealth.org.
+Find more information on heart disease and stroke and their association with high blood pressure.